Taking on Black Friday in a cost-of-living crisis

 November 08, 2023

-The most important shopping tip for Black Friday is remembering that it isn’t about buying a lot of things, but saving on items you really want.
-But this can be really hard when you’re being bombarded with offers.
+The most important shopping tip for Black Friday is remembering that it isn’t about buying a lot of things but saving on the items that you really want or need.
+However, we know that this can be incredibly difficult when you are being bombarded with offers from all sides.

-We’re here to support you with some guidance on marketing tricks and traps – once you’ve seen through them, they can become a little bit easier to resist.
+We’re here to support you and help you keep your spending on track with some guidance on marketing tricks and traps.
+While there are some powerful psychological techniques being used on us during the Christmas shopping season, once you’ve seen through them they can become a lot easier to resist.

 Stay on track